I Will Harden Pharaoh's Heart

 Exodus 14, 4

-Double predestination is a theological doctrine held by traditional Calvinists which basically means God has willed to create some people to be saved and others to be lost.
+Double predestination is a theological doctrine held by traditional “hyper” Calvinists which basically means God has willed to create some people to be saved and others to be lost.
 In other words, human beings cannot freely choose whether they want to be reconciled to God and be saved or to reject God and risk losing their salvation.
-Their eternal destiny is a predetermined fate that is beyond their control.
+Their eternal destiny is a predetermined fate that is beyond their control: spiritual as opposed to biological determinism.
 This particular Protestant teaching rejects the idea that our salvation partly depends on human desire and effort.
 It’s grounded on the conviction that no one is deserving of God’s mercy because of their sins and cannot, therefore, merit their salvation by any natural means.
 This part is true and acknowledged by Catholics, but Reformed Protestants of the classical tradition even deny the idea of supernatural merit through the efficacy of actual and cooperative grace.

 he hardened his heart and did not heed them,